authomize/authomize-python-provider-template/secret_server_provider/clients/secret_server_openapiclient/docs/MetadataApi.md

 with secret_server_openapiclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = metadata_api.MetadataApi(api_client)
-    item_id = None # bool, date, datetime, dict, float, int, list, str, none_type | The item ID of the entity to which this metadata is associated item_type = None # bool, date, datetime, dict, float, int, list, str, none_type | The type of entity to which this metadata is associated metadata_item_data_id = None # bool, date, datetime, dict, float, int, list, str, none_type | The sequence ID of the metadata record to delete
+    item_id = 1 # int | The item ID of the entity to which this metadata is associated item_type = "itemType_example" # str | The type of entity to which this metadata is associated metadata_item_data_id = 1 # int | The sequence ID of the metadata record to delete

     # example passing only required values which don't have defaults set
     try: